NEWS

 Representative Image Source: NASA handout image taken from the International Space Station, Hurricane moves through the Caribbean Sea on September 26, 2022.
 (Photo by NASA via Getty Images)

-Dominick is onboard the SpaceX Crew Dragon Capsule Endeavour, currently docked to the International Space Station (ISS) for the Crew-8 mission.
-According to Space, Endeavour flew to ISS in early March, along with fellow NASA astronauts Michael Barratt and Jeanette Epps, and Alexander Grebenkin of Russia's space agency Roscosmos.
-They were supposed to land on Earth on October 7, but the intensity of Milton delayed their homecoming by overshadowing the waters where the astronauts were going to splash down.
-They are set to make their descent on October 13.
+Dominick is aboard the SpaceX Crew Dragon Capsule Endeavour, currently docked at the International Space Station (ISS) for the Crew-8 mission.
+Endeavour arrived at the ISS in early March with NASA astronauts Michael Barratt and Jeanette Epps, and Alexander Grebenkin from Russia's space agency Roscosmos.
+Their return to Earth, originally scheduled for October 7, was postponed due to Hurricane Milton, which has made the splashdown site unsafe.
+They are now set to make their descent on October 13.

 Image Source: Crew-8 astronauts (L-R) Russian cosmonaut Alexander Grebenkin, Pilot Michael Barratt, Commander Matthew Dominick, and Mission Specialist Jeanette Epps.
 (Photo by Joe Raedle/Getty Images)